lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 The Anaconda environment is a way to safely install different versions of packages or Python without compromising other installations.
 More information can be found in: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-We will start first creating an Anaconda environment named "lascon" (you can choose another name as you wish) and we will already give instructions to install the simulator NEST and the Python version 3.6.
+You will start by creating an Anaconda environment named "lascon" (you can choose another name as you wish), which will come with Python 3.6 and a bundle of other software already installed.
 To do this, open a terminal and write:

 ```
 conda create --name lascon -c conda-forge nest-simulator=*=mpi_openmpi* python=3.6 pip matplotlib ipython octave brian2 jupyter pydstool
 ```

 This command will install NEST as described in https://nest-simulator.readthedocs.io/en/latest/installation/index.html.
-Also in the website you can find more information about to install NEST for different systems.
+In this website you can also find more information about how to install NEST in different systems.
-Other useful Python packages are going to be installed, as matplotlib, numpy, scipy, etc. Additionally, three more softwares are being installed: Ipython, Octave and Brian2.
+The command also installs some useful scientific Python packages: matplotlib, numpy, scipy, etc. Additionally, three other software are also installed: Ipython, Octave and Brian2.
 Ipython is a interactive shell for Python.
-Octave is opensource alternative for Matlab.
+Octave is open source alternative for Matlab.
 Brian2 is another simulator for spiking neural networks.

 You can check if the enviroment was created by writing in the terminal:
 ```